 Show children that you are as imaginative a teacher as any other, by helping them do this activity.
 They cut the sentence strips, sort them as sentences and questions, and glue them in the appropriate column.

 Telling commands from questions isn't as hard as it appears to be.
 Questions have question marks, while commands don't.
 This 2nd grade PDF worksheet exponentially supplements the command vs question practice.

-This printable chart gives the little champs time and space to connect with each sentence type.
+This printable chart gives the 1st grade little champs time and space to connect with each sentence type.
 It not only defines each sentence type, but it also clearly exemplifies it with a picture.

 You will be surprised to see things happening thick and fast, as children try to distinguish statements from questions in this pdf worksheet.
 If it's a statement or question, they write so in the given space.

-We are sure the children are now ready to write their own sentences across the four major types.
+We are sure the grade 2 and grade 3 children are now ready to write their own sentences across the four major types.
 Let them do it with swagger, as they use the picture hints and write the sentences.

 A brilliant way to know how well children are coming up their learning ladder is to get them to convert one sentence type to another.
-Here they convert declarative sentences into interrogative ones.
+In this printable worksheet, they convert declarative sentences into interrogative ones.

 Who can deny the wonder and excitement associated with exclamatory sentences?
-Give them a big hand, as the young heroes rewrite each declarative sentence as an exclamatory sentence!
+Give them a big hand, as the 4th grade young heroes rewrite each declarative sentence as an exclamatory sentence!